Toward generalizable learning of all (linear) first-order methods via memory augmented Transformers: Introduction

 \subsection{Related Work}

-Research on Transformers is extremely active, and we cannot hope to fully capture the breadth of the related literature.
-Below, we summarize the most immediately relevant topics.

 \textbf{In-Context Learning.} The ability of Transformer models to perform in-context learning (ICL) has been extensively studied since its introduction by \citet{brown2020language}.
 Subsequent works have explored how these models adapt to new tasks without requiring parameter updates \citep{xie2021explanation, von2023uncovering, hahn2023theory, liu2021makes, lu2021fantastically, wei2022chain, wu2022self}.
-This foundational research has paved the way for studies investigating how Transformers can implement specific algorithms, such as gradient-based methods.

-\textbf{Gradient-Based Methods in Transformers.} \citet{garg2022can} analyze the learning of gradient descent within Transformers, particularly in the context of ICL for linear functions.
-Empirical studies \citep{garg2022can, akyurek2022learning, von2023transformers} have shown that Transformers can learn gradient descent after being trained on random linear regression tasks.
-Expanding on these results, \citet{von2023transformers, ahn2024transformers} demonstrate that Transformers can implement preconditioned gradient descent for solving linear regression problems presented in input prompts.
-Notably, these works—as well as ours—utilize Linear Transformers as discussed in~\citep{schlag2021linear, von2023transformers, ahn2023linear}.
+\textbf{Gradient-Based Methods in Transformers.} \citet{garg2022can} analyze the learning of GD within Transformers, particularly in the context of ICL for linear functions.
+Empirical studies \citep{garg2022can, akyurek2022learning, von2023transformers} have shown that Transformers can learn GD after being trained on random linear regression tasks.
+Expanding on these results, \citet{von2023transformers, ahn2024transformers} demonstrate that Transformers can implement preconditioned GD for solving linear regression problems presented in input prompts.
+Notably, these works, as well as ours, utilize Linear Transformers as discussed in~\citep{schlag2021linear, von2023transformers, ahn2023linear}.

 \textbf{Higher-Order Optimization Methods in Transformers.} Transformers have also been shown to learn higher-order optimization techniques, such as Newton's method, expanding their capabilities beyond first-order methods~\citep{fu2023transformers, giannou2024well, vladymyrov2024linear}.